Why 18 Months Is So Hard – Full Breakdown

 If your toddler struggles to stay engaged, simplifying play can help → Montessori Toy Rotation: The Simple System That Keeps Toddlers Engaged

-If you’re rethinking your toddler’s environment, this can help: → How to Design a Montessori Bedroom for 12–18 Month Olds (Without Overcomplicating It)
+If you’re also rethinking your toddler’s environment, this may help: → How to Design a Montessori Bedroom for 12–18 Month Olds

 2. Offer Limited Choices